openintegrationhub/openintegrationhub.github.io/docs/Getting Started/LocalInstallationGuide.md

 to adjust the resource limits before starting again.

 In particular, ensure that its ingress module is enabled (`minikube addons enable ingress`).
-Also make certain that `kubectl` is configured to use minikube.
+Also make sure that `kubectl` is configured to use minikube.
 To see if its correctly configured use

     `kubectl config current-context
     or